Core-Bioinformatics/bulkAnalyseR/README.md

 <img src="vignettes/figures/workflow.png" alt="drawing" width="500"/>

 *Workflow diagram of the **bulkAnalyseR** pipeline.
-The input comprises a processed (i.e. normalised, noise corrected) expression matrix.
-Using **bulkAnalyseR** all standard steps related to differential expression analyses are handled seamlesley.
-The pairwaise comparison of differential expression outputs is also possible (using cross-plots and upset plots).
-Lastly, localised Gene Regulatory Networks can be created.*
+The input comprises a processed (i.e. normalised, noise-corrected) expression matrix.
+Using **bulkAnalyseR**, all standard steps related to differential expression analyses are handled seamlessley.
+The pairwaise comparison of differential expression outputs is also possible (using cross plots and upset plots).
+Finally, localised Gene Regulatory Networks can be created.*

 ## Preprocessing step